JayGoldberg/Port-Scanner/README.md

 - `netcat` (or `nc`) must be installed on your system.
 You can check if it is installed by running `nc -h` in your terminal.

 ## Installation
+1. Clone the repository or download the script file `main.sh`.